Green-Software-Foundation/if-unofficial-plugins/src/lib/boavizta/README.md

 ## Returns

-- `embodied-carbon`: carbon emitted in manufacturing the device, in gCO2eq
+- `carbon-embodied`: carbon emitted in manufacturing the device, in gCO2eq
 - `energy-cpu`: energy used by CPU in kWh

 ## Usage